leonardolima/bandwidth-reduction-analysis/README.md

-# Peak Memory Optimization
+# Peak Memory Minimization

-This project is an implementation of an adapted version of the [bandwidth minimization problem](docs/references/cuthill1969.pdf), namely the peak memory optimization problem.
+This project is an implementation of an adapted version of the [bandwidth minimization problem](docs/references/cuthill1969.pdf), namely the peak memory minimization problem.
 You can find a more detailed explanation [here](docs/slides/presentation-10-07-2019.pdf).

 ## Getting Started